FrankCCCCC/blog/content/posts/part_iii-from_alphago_to_muzero.md

 draft: true
 author: SY Chou

-description: "An introduction of MuZero"
+description: "A paper review of Mastering Atari, Go, Chess and Shogi by Planning with a Learned Model and an introduction of MuZero"
 categories: ["model-based RL", "RL"]
 series: ["From Alphago to Muzero"]
 tags: ["RL", "deep learning", "model-based RL"]

 keywords:
+- AlphaGo
+- AlphaGo Zero
+- AlphaZero
 - MuZero
 - model-based RL
 - reinforcement learning